 The group project concept serves as a means to more efficiently advance projects through the transportation planning process.
 It is also a way to recognize the collective contributions of relatively small-scale transportation projects to the region's transportation system.

-Group projects are assigned a unique KIPDA Project ID as well as a Group Project ID designating the eligible group category.
-There are 8 categorical Group IDs shown below with a distinct ID per state.
+Group projects are assigned a KIPDA ID as well as a Group ID designating the eligible group category.
+There are eight categorical group project IDs shown below with a distinct four digit code per state.